 These are just a few roof-related discounts that could be available to you.
 Do some research on discounts offered by your insurance company to see what opportunities they have to save money on your Georgia home insurance rates.

 Question 3: How can I insure my roof?

 You have a couple of options here.
 You can insure it for its replacement cost value (RCV) or actual cash value (ACV.)
 What’s the difference?
 We’ll explain.

 Actual cash value: With ACV coverage, your insurance company would subtract the cost of depreciation and your deductible from what they’ll pay to repair or replace your roof.
 Since a roof’s value depreciates over time, you could end up paying a large portion of the bill.
 But premiums for this type of coverage are often lower than replacement cost coverage.

 Replacement cost value: With replacement cost value, your insurance company will cover the costs of repairing or replacing your roof, but they won’t subtract the cost of depreciation.
 Only your deductible will be subtracted from what the insurance company will pay.
-However, many insurance companies are moving away from RCV and instead will only insure roofs for their ACV.
-Whether or not you’ll be able to get RCV coverage depends on your house and your insurance company.

 So, that’s the deal with roofs and home insurance.
 The age and material of your roof matter to your insurance because roofs function a little like armor and protect the houses they’re attached to.
 Roofs are more than just glorified umbrellas.